Burwood/cromwell/docs/backends/Google.md

 **Google Cloud Backend**

-Google Genomics Pipelines API is a Docker-as-a-service from Google.
-It was formerly called JES (Job Execution Service);
+[//]: # (TODO: Ask if this description is okay for Batch) Google Batch is a fully managed service that lets you schedule, queue, and execute batch processing workloads on Google Cloud resources.
+Batch provisions resources and manages capacity on your behalf, allowing your batch workloads to run at scale.

-you may see outdated references to the older JES terminology in Cromwell configuration files and code.
+[//]: # (TODO: Need to create a BatchApi101 doc)

-This section offers detailed configuration instructions for using Cromwell with the Pipelines API in all supported authentication modes.
-Before reading futher in this section please see the [Getting started on Google Pipelines API](../tutorials/PipelinesApi101) for instructions common to all authentication modes and detailed instructions for the application default authentication scheme in particular.
+This section offers detailed configuration instructions for using Cromwell with the Batch API in all supported authentication modes.
+Before reading futher in this section please see the [Getting started on Google Batch API](../tutorials/PipelinesApi101) for instructions common to all authentication modes and detailed instructions for the application default authentication scheme in particular.
 The instructions below assume you have created a Google Cloud Storage bucket and a Google project enabled for the appropriate APIs.